cartesi/logger-dlib/README.md

 tree_log2_size = 8
 test_logger.instantiate(page_log2_size, tree_log2_size)
 ```
 The above codes first create an object of the Logger class with the blockchain endpoint, logger contract address and the abi definition of the contract.
-Then call the instantiate function with `page_log2_size` and the `tree_log2_size` to prepare the data structure for later usage.
+Then call the instantiate function with `page_log2_size` and the `tree_log2_size` to prepare the data structure for later usage. `page_log2_size` is the log2 value of the size of the leaf in the merkle tree in the unit of byte. `tree_log2_size` is the log2 value of the size of the entire merkle tree.
+Take above code example, the merkle tree is 256(2^8) bytes large, and the leaf is 32(2^5) bytes large.

 ```python
 data = []